Transport in Cambridge: Cambridge Gateway

 The area around Cambridge railway station, was extensively redeveloped between 2010 and 2022.
 The station capacity was increased to match usage, and the surrounding industrial area and office blocks were replaced with flats, offices, student accommodation, 3000-space cycle park, a hotel and shops. at an estimated cost of £3.1 million.
 The redevelopment of the Cambridge Station area has been given the green light and has been awarded £1.5 million of central government money to help pay for the scheme.
 The Hills Road Bridge safety scheme is still included in the project.

 Cambridgeshire Autonomous Metro

 Greater Cambridge Partnership

 The Greater Cambridge Partnership (GCP) is a local delivery body for a City Deal with central government created in 2014, envisaging an investment of £500 million, mainly transport investment, over 15 years to create growth in the greater Cambridge area.
 Its four partners are Cambridge City Council, Cambridgeshire County Council, South Cambridgeshire District Council, and the University of Cambridge.

 In February 2022, the joint assembly of the Greater Cambridge Partnership considered ideas towards shifting away from car use.

-In August 2022, the Greater Cambridge Partnership proposed plans for a Sustainable Travel Zone based on a £5 congestion charge for cars and some other vehicles, coupled with £1 bus fares for single journeys to encourage use of buses.
+In August 2022, the Greater Cambridge Partnership proposed plans for a Cambridge Sustainable Travel Zone based on a £5 congestion charge for cars and some other vehicles, coupled with £1 bus fares for single journeys to encourage use of buses.

 A consultation on proposals for the Sustainable Travel Zone ended in December 2022.